 Wheels to Heal Bike Ride

-Participants will come from all over the Southeast for the 2011 Celebrity Classic “Wheels to Heal” bike ride, which will be held this year on May 2.
-This year promises to be even bigger and more exciting than last year’s.
+Participants will come from all over the Southeast for the 2014 Celebrity Classic “Wheels to Heal” bike ride on Sunday, April 27.
+This year promises to be even bigger and more exciting than the last.
 Once again the event will offer a choice of different routes.

 Upon reaching the entrance gate to Fort Benning and the southern end of the Riverwalk, those interested in military history can take a short detour south onto Fort Benning.
 The main post offers outdoor exhibits of the Infantry Museum, the Ranger Memorial, Sacrifice Field, Victory Pond and Historic Riverside, the former plantation home that now serves as the Post Commander’s residence.
 Riders also can take a leisurely tour under the stately oaks that shadow other historic points of interest.

 As the riders leave Fort Benning, the routes will merge again on the Riverwalk at Oxbow Meadows, an environmental studies center at the southern end of the Columbus Riverwalk.
-Routes will continue along the Chattahoochee River for the final miles back to Rotary Park where guest can wander over to the National Civil War Museum, the Coca Cola Space Science Center or the Uptown Historic area.
+Routes will continue along the Chattahoochee River where guests can wander over to the National Civil War Museum, the Coca Cola Space Science Center or the Uptown Historic area.